neptune-ai/docs/docs/index.rst

 Neptune is lightweight
 ----------------------
-Neptune is built with the single design principle in mind: *lightweightness*.
+Neptune is built with the single design principle in mind: *being lightweight*.
 What does it mean in practice?

-* easy user onboarding: if you know how to use print() you will learn how to use it in no time.
+* easy user onboarding: if you know how to use ``print()`` you will learn how to use it in no time.
 * 20-minute deployment: use SaaS, deploy on any cloud or on your hardware.
 * Neptune fits in any workflow, ranging from data exploration & analysis, decision science to machine learning and deep learning.
 * Neptune works with common technologies in data science domain: Python 2 and 3, Jupyter Notebooks, `R <https://www.r-project.org/>`_.